How to watch Peacock from outside US with VPN

 Using a VPN to watch Peacock is easy enough for anyone to accomplish.
 Once you've signed up for and downloaded the VPN of your choice, you'll simply need to turn it on and select a server location within the United States.
 That's literally all you have to do.
 Navigate to Peacock's website and suddenly you'll be able to watch as if you're in the location you've selected.

-Now that you've seen that Peacock can work with a VPN, it's also time to consider signing up for a paid membership.
-Peacock Premium and Peacock Premium Plus unlock access to even more shows and movies to stream, including originals, starting at just $4.99 per month.
+Now that you've seen that Peacock can work with a VPN, you can also consider signing up for a paid membership.
+Peacock Premium and Peacock Premium Plus unlock access to even more shows and movies to stream, including originals, starting at $4.99 per month.
 It's important to note that you'll need U.S. billing details or a PayPal account to sign up for one of these tiers.

 We test and review VPN services in the context of legal recreational uses.
 For example: